The Integration Commission

 We will end indentity politics in state, full stop.

-Protected characteristics will not be used as a positive criteria for hiring, promotion, admissions, or procurement.
+Protected characteristics will not be used as positive criteria for hiring, promotion, admissions, or procurement.

 There will be no more state-sponsored division.
-From now on, every public body will act based on merit and competence, not grievance and quotas.
+Every public body will act based on merit and competence, not grievance and quotas.

-We will replace the promotion of multi-culturalism in schools
+We will end the promotion of multi-culturalism in schools

 Our curriculum should tell a coherent national story.
 One that is inclusive of the many people who have come to Britain, but without the grievance or guilt which is corroding our cultural confidence.